AcalaNetwork/waffle-tutorials/precompiled-token/README.md

 `ADDRESS` utility of `@acala-network/contracts` dependency is imported and it holds the value of all of the address of the predeployed smart contracts in the Acala EVM+.
-Additionally we are importing the compiled `Token` smart contract from the `@acala-network/contracts` dependency, which we will use to instantiate the smart contract.
+Additionally we are importing the compiled `Token` smart contract from the `@acala-network/contracts` dependency, which we will use to instantiate the smart contract and `getTestProvider` utility, which allows us to overwrite the endpoint to which the tests are connecting if necessary.

 **NOTE: The ACA ERC20 token mirrors the balance of the native ACA currency, so you are able to transfer ACA within your smart contract the same way you would transfer a non-native ERC20